Avi-sa/Famtube/README.md

 # Famtube
-* API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.
+* Application to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.
+### Tech Used
+* Django and DRF for creating api's and views.
+* Celery, Celery Beat and Redis for asynchronous background task.
+* Docker to containerize the application.
+* Basic html, css to build dashboard.

 ## Key Features
 * Fetch videos from youtube in each 30 second interval and store in Database.